 Tuesday: ‘sketch fever’ is preventable

 Our preferred workaround is to use the facilitator as an independent sparring partner.
 How?
 Put the facilitator in another room where conversations can be held without disturbing the rest of the team.
-Team members can drop by to brainstorm when they’re stuck or simply want to have a check on whether their sketch is self-explanatory.
+Team members can drop by to brainstorm when they’re stuck or simply want to have a check on whether their sketch makes sense.
 Using the facilitator as a safe haven really takes the edge off and gets even the most reluctant team members to happily pick up their pencil.

 Wednesday: the magical question to make storyboarding a success

 How?
 By asking the right question.
-When deciding on the strongest solutions, constantly ask ‘what do you want to learn here?’.
+When deciding on the best solutions, constantly ask ‘what do you want to learn here?’.
 This allows you to link a research question to every design element that the team picks.
 Put a sticky note with the research questions right next to the winning solutions on the whiteboard.
 This way, everybody knows exactly why you chose to add certain elements to the prototype.
 And all of a sudden, it becomes a lot less scary.
 You visibly built something to learn, by explicitly capturing doubts and unknowns.
 Also, the by-catch is worthwhile: by collecting research questions and linking them to the storyboard, you basically wrote your test script for the test day on Friday already.

-Great concepts don’t arise overnight
+Great concepts do not arise overnight

 A design sprint is a great team building exercise

 Although locking a group of people up for five days may not always benefit the ‘regular’ work and sounds pretty intense, it definitely creates great team spirit.
 Working together closely towards an — at first sight — impossible goal guarantees that team members get to know each other, both personally and professionally.
-For this reason a design sprint is a great way to kick off a new project team.
+For this reason a design sprint is a great way to kick-off a new project team.